 Rapid breathing can be a symptom of several things.
 Some of the most common are:

 Bronchiolitis: This lung infection affects children under 2 years old.
 They generally get it in winter or early spring.
 It makes the airways inside their lungs get more narrow.
 That makes it hard for them to breathe.
 Other symptoms may include:

 Other symptoms include:

 Kids who are 2 or younger are more vulnerable.
 They should go to a doctor if they show symptoms.

 If Your Child's Breathing Is Irregular

-It's normal for a child to stop breathing for 5 or 10 seconds, then pick back up again on his own.
-But if it goes longer than 10 seconds or he starts to turn blue, call 911.
+It's normal for a child to stop breathing for 5 or 10 seconds, then pick back up again on their own.
+But if it goes longer than 10 seconds or they start to turn blue, call 911.

 Get Used to This